PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

 .. hint::
-    :math:`\text{GAE}(\gamma,1)` is the traditional MC-based method to estimate the advantage function, but it has high variance due to the sum of terms.
+    :math:`\text{GAE}(\gamma,1)` is the traditional MC-based method to estimate the advantage function, but it has a high variance due to the sum of terms.
-    :math:`\text{GAE}(\gamma,0)` is TD-based method with low variance, but is suffers from bias.
+    :math:`\text{GAE}(\gamma,0)` is TD-based method with low variance, but it suffers from bias.

 The generalized advantage estimator for :math:`0\le\lambda\le1` makes a compromise between bias and variance, controlled by parameter :math:`\lambda`.